cryptoapi/Bitcoin-Payments-Woocommerce/readme.txt

 * Get crypto payments straight to your bitcoin/altcoin wallet addresses.
 [Read here](https://gourl.io/#usd) how to convert cryptocurrency to USD/EUR/etc
 * Live Exchange Rates with additional Exchange Rate Multiplier (i.e. 1.05 - will add extra 5% to the total price in bitcoins)
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
+* If you intend plugin to be used in a language other than English, see the [Language Translations page](https://gourl.io/languages.html)
 * [Free Tech Support](https://gourl.io/view/contact/Contact_Us.html) for You

 .